Oliver! poster

 The First Threshold at 37 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Oliver chooses to accept the Artful Dodger's invitation and enters Fagin's world of pickpockets, crossing into a new life in London's underworld., moving from reaction to action.

 At 77 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat Oliver finds a true home with Mr. Brownlow, experiencing genuine family love for the first time.
+Of particular interest, this crucial beat Oliver finds a true home with Mr. Brownlow, experiencing genuine family love for the first time.
 False victory: he believes he's escaped his past and found belonging., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 115 minutes (75% through) represents the emotional nadir.
 Here, Bill Sikes murders Nancy on London Bridge after discovering her betrayal.
 The one person who showed Oliver true love and protection is killed, representing the death of hope., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.